make-inc/make-react-starter/MAKELABS.md

 - Components go in `client/components/`
 - Pages go in `client/pages/`
 - API routes go in `server/routes/`
+- Database schemas in `shared/schema.ts` (template with examples, accessible by both client and server)
 - Shared utilities in `client/lib/` or `shared/`
 - Types can be defined inline or in dedicated `.d.ts` files